malespiaut/pang/README.md

 ## About the project

-Pang for Linux! is a clone of the [1989 arcade game Pang!](https://en.wikipedia.org/wiki/Buster_Bros.), originally written by .
+Pang for Linux! is a clone of the [1989 arcade game Pang!](https://en.wikipedia.org/wiki/Buster_Bros.).

 ## Prerequisites